Methode Electronics (NYSE:MEI) Issues Q3 Earnings Guidance

-Methode Electronics (NYSE:MEI – Get Rating) updated its third quarter earnings guidance on Thursday.
+Methode Electronics (NYSE:MEI – Get Rating) issued an update on its third quarter earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.72 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.72.
 The company issued revenue guidance of $291.6 million, compared to the consensus revenue estimate of $281.62 million.Methode Electronics also updated its FY 2022 guidance to $3.050-$3.150 EPS.

-Methode Electronics (NYSE:MEI – Get Rating) last issued its earnings results on Thursday, March 3rd.
+Methode Electronics (NYSE:MEI – Get Rating) last released its quarterly earnings results on Thursday, March 3rd.
 The electronics maker reported $0.78 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.72 by $0.06.
 Methode Electronics had a return on equity of 12.75% and a net margin of 9.96%.
-During the same period in the prior year, the business earned $0.83 earnings per share.
-As a group, sell-side analysts expect that Methode Electronics will post 3.1 EPS for the current fiscal year.
+During the same quarter in the previous year, the company posted $0.83 earnings per share.
+On average, sell-side analysts forecast that Methode Electronics will post 3.1 earnings per share for the current year.

-Separately, Barrington Research started coverage on Methode Electronics in a report on Thursday, January 20th.
-They issued a market perform rating for the company.
+Separately, Barrington Research initiated coverage on Methode Electronics in a research note on Thursday, January 20th.
+They set a market perform rating on the stock.

-In other Methode Electronics news, Director Lawrence B. Skatoff sold 800 shares of the stock in a transaction that occurred on Friday, December 17th.
-The stock was sold at an average price of $44.89, for a total transaction of $35,912.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, COO Joseph Elias Khoury sold 20,000 shares of the stock in a transaction that occurred on Monday, December 6th.
-The stock was sold at an average price of $45.45, for a total value of $909,000.00.
+In other news, Director Lawrence B. Skatoff sold 800 shares of Methode Electronics stock in a transaction on Friday, December 17th.
+The stock was sold at an average price of $44.89, for a total value of $35,912.00.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, COO Joseph Elias Khoury sold 20,000 shares of Methode Electronics stock in a transaction on Monday, December 6th.
+The shares were sold at an average price of $45.45, for a total value of $909,000.00.
 The disclosure for this sale can be found here.
-Company insiders own 4.30% of the company’s stock.
+4.30% of the stock is owned by company insiders.

-Several institutional investors have recently made changes to their positions in MEI.
-Royal Bank of Canada increased its position in Methode Electronics by 6.8% in the 3rd quarter.
-Royal Bank of Canada now owns 20,567 shares of the electronics maker’s stock valued at $864,000 after acquiring an additional 1,311 shares during the period.
-State of Tennessee Treasury Department increased its position in Methode Electronics by 2.2% in the 4th quarter.
-State of Tennessee Treasury Department now owns 25,820 shares of the electronics maker’s stock valued at $1,270,000 after acquiring an additional 549 shares during the period.
-Deutsche Bank AG increased its position in Methode Electronics by 3.9% in the 4th quarter.
-Deutsche Bank AG now owns 26,400 shares of the electronics maker’s stock valued at $1,298,000 after acquiring an additional 999 shares during the period.
-Vident Investment Advisory LLC increased its position in Methode Electronics by 3.1% in the 4th quarter.
-Vident Investment Advisory LLC now owns 26,407 shares of the electronics maker’s stock valued at $1,299,000 after acquiring an additional 805 shares during the period.
-Finally, Allianz Asset Management GmbH increased its position in Methode Electronics by 14.9% in the 4th quarter.
-Allianz Asset Management GmbH now owns 31,534 shares of the electronics maker’s stock valued at $1,551,000 after acquiring an additional 4,082 shares during the period.
-Institutional investors and hedge funds own 92.60% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Royal Bank of Canada boosted its holdings in shares of Methode Electronics by 6.8% during the 3rd quarter.
+Royal Bank of Canada now owns 20,567 shares of the electronics maker’s stock valued at $864,000 after acquiring an additional 1,311 shares in the last quarter.
+State of Tennessee Treasury Department boosted its holdings in shares of Methode Electronics by 2.2% during the 4th quarter.
+State of Tennessee Treasury Department now owns 25,820 shares of the electronics maker’s stock valued at $1,270,000 after acquiring an additional 549 shares in the last quarter.
+Deutsche Bank AG boosted its holdings in shares of Methode Electronics by 3.9% during the 4th quarter.
+Deutsche Bank AG now owns 26,400 shares of the electronics maker’s stock valued at $1,298,000 after acquiring an additional 999 shares in the last quarter.
+Vident Investment Advisory LLC boosted its holdings in shares of Methode Electronics by 3.1% during the 4th quarter.
+Vident Investment Advisory LLC now owns 26,407 shares of the electronics maker’s stock valued at $1,299,000 after acquiring an additional 805 shares in the last quarter.
+Finally, Allianz Asset Management GmbH boosted its holdings in shares of Methode Electronics by 14.9% during the 4th quarter.
+Allianz Asset Management GmbH now owns 31,534 shares of the electronics maker’s stock valued at $1,551,000 after acquiring an additional 4,082 shares in the last quarter.
+Institutional investors own 92.60% of the company’s stock.

 Methode Electronics, Inc engages in the manufacture of component and subsystem devices.
 It operates through the following segments: Automotive, Interface, Industrial, and Medical.
 The Automotive segment supplies electronic and electromechanical devices, and related products to automobile original equipment manufacturers.